to our live stream??

 visit in mid-summer during the nesting season, some areas near the point may

-be closed to human traffic.
+be closed to human traffic to protect the birds.

 6. A clay escarpment topped by sand provides the geologic formula for a